Discover more from Zero Retries

 And many other such projects.

-While ARDC does not, on its own, currently develop Zero Retries Interesting projects, ARDC grants enable Zero Retries Interesting projects, thus justifying its inclusion on this list.
+While ARDC does not, on its own, currently develop Zero Retries Interesting projects4, ARDC grants enable Zero Retries Interesting projects, thus justifying its inclusion on this list.

 AREDN - Microwave Mesh Networking